ZeusPerez/the-manolin/_posts/2021-10-21-code-challenge-my-tips.md

 - Add constants or config files instead of hardcoding in the code.
 - Care about configurations: allow configurations HTTP clients, database connectors, etc.
 - Etc.

+Another important point here is to use the right types.
+Don't use an `int64` if an `int32` is enough.
+A very common mistake here is with the specific case of handling money.
+Many times, people forget (or don't know) about [precision problems](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency) with `float` and use a `float` instead of `big decimal` for money amounts.

 <br/><br/>

 ## Performance